geoffmcnamara/newspaper-hugo-subtheme/README.md

 |     |     +-----np-weather.html
 |     +-----section # hugo uses this directory to find "section" specific "list" templates
 |     |     +-----articles.html # hugo uses this (optional - not included here) template to combine postings into a newletter front page
+|     +-----_default # BE CAREFUL - do NOT let this overwrite your current _default dir unless you want this as a free-standing theme
+|     |     +-----list.html  # this should ONLY BE USED in a free-standing theme situation
 +-----static
 |     +-----css # needed newspaper styles - (can be shared with other themes of course)
 |     |     +-----np-gen.css # newspaper general styles